1008tommy/mlops-assignment/README.md

 IT3385 MLOps Assignment
 Initial Environment Setup

-Before starting development, the same Python environment and install Poetry should be set up.
+Before starting development, all team members should set up the same Python environment and install Poetry.
 This helps ensure that everyone is working with a consistent development environment.

 1. Create the Conda Environment

-Use Python 3.11.
+All team members should use Python 3.11.

 Create a new Conda environment: